graalvm/mysql-mle-demos/README.md

 # Demos for the MySQL Multi-Lingual Environment

-Individual demos are in individual folders of this repo.
+Demos are self-contained in subdirectories, each having a `README.md` file with the instructions.

 ## Setup